Drug Cases are Subject to Mandatory Sentencing

 In these cases, a client needs a defense attorney who can obtain the best deal possible from the circumstances.
 This means either no agreements or a probationary period that helps ease the burden.

-Marijuana cases are often a little bit different and can have interesting details to consider.
+Drug cases are often a little different and can have interesting details to consider.
 They often involve surveillance from a law enforcement department, and a vehicle found to be in violation of a traffic code will often be stopped.
 This can also occur if a vehicle fits a profile on file.

 This then puts the searches and seizures under scrutiny.